-- Changing roles of FMIs and the new relationships with market participants and regulators - Post-trade and its roles in the financial sector what are the changes? - Fintech and technology impacts on FMIs what, how and where?
+- > Changing roles of FMIs and the new relationships with market participants and regulators - Post-trade and its roles in the financial sector what are the changes? - Fintech and technology impacts on FMIs what, how and where?
 Are regulatory responses sufficient so far? - Cross-border efficiency and market integration what are the dismantled barriers and what are the new barriers? - Main regulatory drivers that have shaped FMI/post-trade ecosystem what are the new complexities to alleviate? - What are the areas of potential policy and regulatory adjustments that can catalyse certain positive benefits further / encourage certain innovations? - What can make this region/Asia/ASEAN capital markets less attractive to investors and domestic capital market activities? - What are some near-term actionable items that can make the region's capital markets more attractive and/or more resilient that regulators and policy makers can support?
 E.g. tech re-use, greater automation, etc?

-Moderator: Mr. Boon-Hiong Chan, Co-Sherpa of APFF FMI,

-Director, GTB Market Advocacy APAC, Deutsche Bank AG Singapore
+Moderator: Mr. Boon-Hiong Chan, Co-Sherpa of APFF FMI, Director, Head of Market Advocacy, APAC, GTB, Deutsche Bank AG Singapore

-- Mr. Satoru Yamadera, Principal Financial Sector Specialist, Office of the Director General, Sustainable Development and Climate Change Department, Asian Development Bank (ADB) - Mr. Kitti Sutthiatthasil, Senior Vice President, Head of Strategy Department, The Stock Exchange of Thailand - Ms. Bernie Kennedy, Senior Business Advisor, COO Office, Hong Kong Exchanges and Clearing Limited (HKEx) - Mr. Rob Edwards, Asia Facilitators
+- Mr. Satoru Yamadera, Principal Financial Sector Specialist, Sustainable Development and Climate Change Department, Asian Development Bank (ADB) - Mr. Kitti Sutthiatthasil, Senior Vice President, Head of Strategy Department, The Stock Exchange of Thailand - Ms. Bernie Kennedy, Senior Business Advisor, COO Office, Hong Kong Exchanges and Clearing Limited (HKEX) - Mr. Rob Edwards, Managing Director, Asia Facilitators Ltd.